"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 How do I store DIOVAN?

-- Keep DIOVAN tablets in a closed container in a dry place.
+- Keep DIOVAN capsules in a closed container in a dry place.

 - Keep DIOVAN and all medicines out of the reach of children.